-85. The Scottish Government plan to bring forward their reporting on the final outturn for the Scottish Administration.
+- 86. The Scottish Government plan to bring forward their reporting on the final outturn for the Scottish Administration.
 The Scottish Government plan to produce the Scottish Administration Statement of Financial Position (previously called the balance sheet) information alongside the outturn information normally produced.
-In doing so, the Scottish Government will need to explain how some of the liabilities for the Scottish Public Sector will be met, including pension liabilities from unfunded pension schemes such as those for the NHS, Teachers and Police Officers.

-86. Plans for producing a Scotland Public Sector 'shadow account' for 2016/17 are underway and the Scottish Government plan to complete the shadow account in Spring 2018.
-The Scottish Government intend to make use of the Whole of Government Accounts information to do this.
-The Scottish Government has agreed with HM Treasury that they can make use of reports from their OSCAR financial reporting system.
+In doing so, it provides the Scottish Government with the opportunity to explain how some of the liabilities for the Scottish Public Sector will be met, including pension liabilities from unfunded pension schemes such as those for NHS staff, teachers and police officers. - 87.
+Plans for producing a Scotland Public Sector 'shadow account' for 2016/17 are underway and the Scottish Government plan to complete the shadow account in Spring 2018.
+The Scottish Government intend to use of Whole of Government Accounts input to do this.
 The scope for the first year has been limited to bodies included in the WGA process such as material executive non-departmental public bodies (NDPBs) and local authorities.

-Part 4 Governance and transparency
+Governance and transparency